inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## Philosophy

-The primary goal of this project is to keep everything as simple, efficient, and “native” as possible—both for performance and reliability.
+The primary goal of this project is to keep everything as simple, efficient, and “native” as possible, both for performance and reliability.
 No unnecessary code, no custom icons, no bloat!

 ---